跳到主要内容

 As mentioned above, EVM-compatible networks all share the Ethereum address format.
 This is because they're generally 'hard forks', based heavily on Ethereum's design, or share key fundamentals.
 Not all are derived directly from Ethereum, though — many were developed separately and designed for compatibility.
 Reflecting much of the same architecture naturally lends itself to sharing address formats too.

 Try it out: add a network to MetaMask, or switch over from one you've already added.
 Notice how your account and its address stay the same.
-This means your MetaMask address on both Ethereum mainnet and BSC, for example, is exactly the same.
+This means your MetaMask address on both Ethereum Mainnet and BSC, for example, is exactly the same.

 However, the interplay of networks and tokens (particularly the question of ERC-20 variants of native tokens) can be complex and is not without risk, so please always do your research before sending a transaction.
 A network's native tokens are unlikely to be interchangeable with the (ERC-20) version that you can send and receive on MetaMask, for example.